rajeevkr45/git-demo/README.md

 # git-demo
+#created by Rajeev Ranjan Kumar
-This is my first git-hub project.
+This is my first project.